 Vermont Early Childhood Fund

-Building Bright Futures is pleased to announce the Vermont Early Childhood Fund providing grants of $10,000-$20,000 to support creative solutions that will improve the well-being of children (prenatal-age 8), families, as well as the Vermont communities in which they live.
+Building Bright Futures is pleased to announce the Vermont Early Childhood Fund, providing grants of $10,000-$20,000 to support creative solutions that will improve the well-being of children (prenatal-age 8) and families, as well as the Vermont communities in which they live.

 Vermont Child Care and Early Childhood Education Systems Analysis

-The goal of Vermont’s Child Care and Early Childhood Education Systems Analysis (ECSA) is to examine systems that govern and administer childcare and early childhood education and use this information to make recommendations for Vermont’s approaches to improve functionality of services and systems that will promote optimal outcomes for children and families.
+The goal of Vermont’s Child Care and Early Childhood Education Systems Analysis (ECSA) is to examine the systems that govern and administer childcare and early childhood education and use this information to make recommendations to improve functionality and promote optimal outcomes for children and families.